World Language Credit by Proficiency

 - What happens if I am currently in a language class and I take the test in the same language?

-- What happens if I am in a Spanish-for-Native Speakers course?
+- What if I am enrolled in a course for heritage speakers?

 - What kind of credit will this generate?